 Due to the pandemic, the failures of German companies in the area of diversity have come much more into the focus of the general public.
 Therefore, the apparent inequality of opportunities for people with disabilities, of different genders, ages, sexual orientations and identities, as well as cultural and social backgrounds, once again significantly increases the pressure on companies to change.
 Equity, diversity, and inclusion are being demanded more and more intensively, leading companies to engage in pronounced diversity actionism.
 For example, women’s quotas are published, rainbow flags are waved, and Diversity Weeks are held in a way that is noticeable to the public.
 As pleasant as this intensified commitment by the German industry to diversity is, the title of the German Diversity Monitor 2020 still applies: “In German companies, diversity is more lip service than reality”.

-The results of this year's German Diversity Monitor show the standstill in diversity and highlight the risks companies run if they ignore diversity as an economic success factor and thus are in danger of slipping into the spiral of ignorance.
+The results of the German Diversity Monitor 2021 show the standstill in diversity and highlight the risks companies run if they ignore diversity as an economic success factor and thus are in danger of slipping into the spiral of ignorance.
 Furthermore, we identify a clear relevance gap between the various diversity dimensions, which leads to the discrimination of individual dimensions.